syzer/embedded-workshop-4/docs/src/i2c-imu.md

 cargo run --release
 ```

-## What is iˆ2c?
+## What is I2C?

 Serial Protocol to transfer data.
 Needs two signals: `SDA` and `SCL` (Serial Data and Serial Clock).
-Together they build an AND and transfer data between a start signal (S) and a stop signal (P)
+Together they build and transfer data between a start signal (S) and a stop signal (P)

 To show the data transfer, we can use a diagram.